Who Was Ursula K. Le Guin?

 Ursula K. Le Guin in her book The Dispossessed

 As Neil Gaiman said about her in his eulogy in the Paris Review, Ursula K. Le Guin was a rabble rouser in a harmless looking package.
 And oh boy was Ursula a rabble rouser.
 She knew her mind and what she stood for and refused to tolerate guff.
-When she accepted her medal from the National Book Foundation in 2014, she laid into the committee there, attacking the big publishers on their practices of charging libraries an arm and a leg for ebooks, limiting access to their books in general, the dangers of Amazon to the publishing industry after their treatment of Hachette, and above all, treating books and art as nothing but commodities.
+When she accepted her medal from the National Book Foundation in 2014, she laid into big publishers there,* attacking them for their practices of charging libraries an arm and a leg for ebooks, limiting access to their books in general, the dangers of Amazon to the publishing industry after their treatment of Hachette, and above all, treating books and art as nothing but commodities.

 She quit the Authors Guild in 2009 because of their support of Google’s book digitization project (also known as Google Books).
 Her resignation letter told them that they decided to deal with the devil, and she wasn’t wrong.
 In 2011, the Authors Guild filed a class action suit against Google as Google was scanning books that were still copyrighted, going against their promise to focus only on books in the public domain.
 The courts repeatedly sided with Google, saying copyright laws were not being violated due to technicalities.